rodzanto/courier-default/README.md

 - Open the AWS IAM console for your account at https://console.aws.amazon.com/iam/.
 - Choose "Roles", and search for the role you created in the previous step (it should be named "AmazonSageMaker-ExecutionRole-YYYYMMDDTHHmmSS"), and click on it.
 - Choose "Attach policies", and search for "AWSLambdaFullAccess", select the checkbox next to it and choose "Attach policy".
-Repeat this step for attaching the policies "AmazonS3FullAccess", "IAMFullAccess", "AWSStepFunctionsFullAccess", "AWSCodePipeline-FullAccess". *Note in a real scenario we would split the tasks on different and more specific roles following a least-privilege policy*.
+Repeat this step for attaching the policies "AmazonS3FullAccess", "IAMFullAccess", "AWSStepFunctionsFullAccess", "AWSCodePipeline-FullAccess", "AWSCloudFormationFullAccess". *Note in a real scenario we would split the tasks on different and more specific roles following a least-privilege policy*.
 - Now choose "Trust relationships", and "Edit trust relationship".
 Replace the policy shown with the following for allowing the execution of the AWS Step Functions workflow in our notebook:

 ```json